hmrc/vat-service-guide/source/documentation/obligations.html.md

 From April 2018, if a business has volunteered for the pilot and signed up for VAT (MTD), they will have the option to use and view information within their BTA.
 This will include information such as: viewing their return, payment obligations and the option to link off from their BTA and make an online card payment.

-Agents must use third party software to view their client’s future obligations and previous returns.
-This software will call the [Retrieve VAT obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) and [View VAT Return API endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_view-vat-return_get_accordion) to provide this information.
+Agents must use your software to view their client’s future obligations and previous returns.
+Your software must call the [Retrieve VAT obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) and [View VAT Return API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_view-vat-return_get_accordion) endpoints to provide this information.

 <img src="figures/future-obligations.png" alt="Future obligations process diagram" border="1px"; style="width:520px;" />